nielsgl/sequelize-paper-trail/README.md

 # Sequelize Paper Trail

 > Track changes to your models, for auditing or versioning.
 See how a model looked at any stage in its lifecycle, revert it to any version, or restore it after it has been destroyed.
+Record the user who created the version.

 <!-- [![NPM](https://nodei.co/npm/sequelize-paper-trail.png?downloads=true)](https://nodei.co/npm/sequelize-paper-trail/) -->